MCEDV Responds to COVID-19

 In this unprecedented time, we are collectively having to adapt our ways of being and operating rapidly in order to minimize the damage done by COVID-19.
 At the same time, we here at the Maine Coalition to End Domestic Violence know that the virus is not the only potentially lethal threat faced in our communities.
-Many Mainers are weighing the risks they face from the virus against risks from abusive partners and from institutions that have the potential to add to the harm those abusive people cause.
+Many Mainers are weighing the risks they face from COVID-19 against risks from abusive partners and institutions with the potential to add to the harm abusive people cause.

-Since the news of Maine’s first case of COVID-19 broke on March 12th, MCEDV and our member programs have been working to ensure that the needs of survivors of domestic abuse are attended to during this public health emergency, while at the same time ensuring that our organizations do our part to flatten the curve and keep staff, volunteers and people using services as safe as possible.
+Since the news of Maine’s first case of COVID-19 broke on March 12th, MCEDV and our member programs have been working to ensure that the needs of survivors of domestic abuse are attended to during this public health emergency while ensuring our organizations do our part to flatten the curve and keep staff, volunteers, and people using services as safe as possible.

-Western Maine member Safe Voices has offered services via chat since last year; New Hope for Women in the midcoast launched a chat service April 1st, and other DVRCs expect to follow suit soon as they move quickly to develop protocols for safe, secure and confidential service delivery online.
+Western Maine member Safe Voices has offered services via chat since last year.
+New Hope for Women in the midcoast launched a chat service April 1st.
+Other DVRCs expect to follow suit soon as they move quickly to develop protocols for safe, secure, and confidential service delivery online.
 Check your local DVRC’s website and social media for their status.

 - We are advocating with the courts and justice system partners.
-While Maine has transformed in the past month to slow the spread of the virus, we have been working with our partners to ensure that critical protections remain available for vulnerable survivors of domestic abuse, and that Maine’s institutions consider the unintended consequences survivors face from some efforts intended to mitigate harm due to the virus.
+While Maine has transformed in the past month to slow the spread of the virus, we have been working with our partners to ensure that critical protections remain available for vulnerable survivors of domestic abuse and institutions consider the unintended consequences survivors face from some efforts intended to mitigate harm due to the virus.

 - We are working with the media.
 MCEDV and our member programs have been busy working with Maine media to help Mainers understand the risks faced by survivors during this time, and also the resources that remain available to them.
 Read our recent OpEds in the Bangor Daily News and the Portland Press Herald.

 - We are meeting our administrative responsibilities.
-MCEDV continues to meet its obligations to administer and oversee funding flowing to the network of Domestic Violence Resource Centers throughout the state and have shifted the base of those operations to be entirely remote.
+MCEDV continues to meet its obligations to administer and oversee funding flowing to the network of Domestic Violence Resource Centers throughout the state.
+We have shifted the base of those operations to be entirely remote.